Federal government supports projects for Veterans experiencing or at risk of homelessness

 News provided byDepartment of Housing, Infrastructure and Communities

-VANCOUVER, BC, Nov.
-6, 2024 /CNW/ - The federal government is partnering with two organizations to support Veterans experiencing or at risk of homelessness in British Columbia.
+SURREY, BC, Nov.
+12, 2024 /CNW/ - The federal government is partnering with two organizations to support Veterans experiencing or at imminent risk of homelessness in British Columbia and the Yukon.

-The Honourable Ginette Petitpas Taylor, Minister of Veterans Affairs Canada, and Oliver Thorne, Chief Executive Officer of the Veterans Transition Network, announced more than $5.1 million for the projects through the Veterans Homelessness Program.
+Randeep Sarai, Member of Parliament for Surrey Centre and Parliamentary Secretary to the Minister of Veterans Affairs, Melissa De Genova, Director of Development Partnerships for VRS Communities, and Valerie MacGregor, Board Chair of the BC/Yukon Command of the Royal Canadian Legion Foundation, announced more than $9.3 million for the projects through the Veterans Homelessness Program.

-With a federal investment of over $3.2 million in the Group Counselling project, the Veterans Transition Network will provide specialized early intervention group counselling for Veterans at risk of homelessness.
-This will include helping them overcome trauma, improving mental health and well-being, strengthening family relationships, and stabilizing employment through job training, skills development, and mentorship to help individuals secure stable, long-term employment.
-The project will also support their transition from service to civilian life.
-Additionally, it will also boost the capacity and skills of clinicians trained to support Veterans across Canada by delivering impactful specialized training to psychologists and counsellors.
+With a federal investment of over $4.7 million, the VRS Communities' Affordable Housing Program at Legion Veterans Village will provide eligible Veterans experiencing or at risk of homelessness in the Metro Vancouver area with financial assistance through rent supplements, as well as access to wrap-around services and counselling support.
+This program includes resources to help Veterans with disabilities access care and live independently in their communities.
+Additionally, the program offers temporary housing for Veterans travelling to Metro Vancouver for essential medical or rehabilitation services, ensuring they can access the care necessary for their health and recovery.

-The John Howard Society of Victoria runs a Veterans Housing Supports program that, with a federal investment of over $1.8 million, will further help Veterans and former RCMP members experiencing and at risk of homelessness in navigating the housing continuum and securing more suitable permanent housing options.
-The program provides comprehensive Veteran-led case management to help individuals overcome barriers and develop additional skills.
+Through the BC/Yukon Command of the Royal Canadian Legion Foundation, a federal investment of over $4.5 million for the Legion Foundation Rent Supplement Program will provide financial assistance to eligible Veterans and their families experiencing or at risk of homelessness in British Columbia and the Yukon.
+This will include supports such as rent supplements, utility payments, rental deposit assistance, and wrap-around support referrals.

 Addressing homelessness is an essential part of Canada's Housing Plan and this program will help do that for Veterans, who have served our country courageously and selflessly.